jacobdmn/Myblockchain/README.md

-# Building-full-blockchain-Node-React
+# Building-full-blockchain-Node-React (Typescript)

-I built a full Blockchain from scratch using Node and React
+Full Blockchain from scratch using Node and React